Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/identity-for-edge-network/api-reference.md

 ## getIdentities

+Get all identities in the Identity for Edge Network extension, including customer identifiers which were previously added.

 {% tabs %}
 {% tab title="Android" %}
-### getIdentities

-Get all identities in the Identity for Edge Network extension, including customer identifiers which were previously added.

 When [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes) is provided, and you are fetching the identities from the Mobile SDK, the timeout value is 500ms.
 If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes).